kundajelab/atac_dnase_pipelines/bds/README.md

 $ tar zxvf bds_Linux.tgz
 ```

-Add the following lines to your $HOME/.bashrc or $HOME/.bash_profile:
+(Recommended if you don't know what these are) Add the following lines to your $HOME/.bashrc or $HOME/.bash_profile:
 ```
 export _JAVA_OPTIONS="-Xms256M -Xmx512M -XX:ParallelGCThreads=1"
 export MAX_JAVA_MEM="8G"